yasudakn/kubeflow-pipelines-clv/README.md

 Refer to [README](./install/README.md) in the `/install` folder of this repo for the instructions on how to deploy and configure an **AI Platform Pipelines** instance.

+## Building and deploying the pipelines

+The building and deploying of the solution components has been automated using **Cloud Build**.

+Refer to [README](./deploy/README.md) in the `/deploy` folder of this repo for the detailed deployment instructions.

 ## Running the pipelines